DebjitDatta01/test/README.md

 --------------------------------------

-to ignore files to apper in git first we need to create a gitignore file touch .gitignore then edit the gitignore file and add the filename
+to ignore files to apper in github repository folder first we need to create a gitignore file touch .gitignore then edit the gitignore file and add the filename